ubersejanus/celebrant-website/index.md

 # Brad Peters - Australian Marriage Celebrant

-Brad is a Melbourne-based Australian Marriage Celebrant.
-He is a friendly, helpful, fun, considerate, professional and inclusive Civil Celebrant.
+Brad is a Melbourne-based Civil Celebrant.
+He is friendly, helpful, fun, considerate, professional and inclusive.